Logo of Restaurant Waste Disposal

 Understanding Grease Interceptors and Local Mandates

-In Bedford, and throughout Texas, any commercial kitchen that produces grease-laden wastewater is required by law to install and maintain a grease trap or interceptor1.
+In Bedford, and throughout Texas, any commercial kitchen that produces grease-laden wastewater is required by law to install and maintain a grease trap or interceptor.
 These devices are designed to capture FOG and solids before they enter the public sewer lines, where they can cool, solidify, and cause major blockages.
-The TCEQ (Texas Commission on Environmental Quality) provides model standards that many municipalities, including those in the Dallas-Fort Worth area, adopt and enforce2.
+The TCEQ (Texas Commission on Environmental Quality) provides model standards that many municipalities, including those in the Dallas-Fort Worth area, adopt and enforce.

 The Critical Cleaning Schedule: More Than a Suggestion